robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 shouldn't use them.

 > <strong class="heading">Note</strong>
-> This article assumes the reader is at least familiar with
+> This article assumes the reader is at least familiar with higher-order
-> higher-order functions, and callbacks (continuation-passing style).
+> functions, closures, and callbacks (continuation-passing style).
+You
-> You might still be able to get something out of this article without
+> might still be able to get something out of this article without that
-> that knowledge, but it's better to come back after acquiring a basic
+> knowledge, but it's better to come back after acquiring a basic
 > understanding of those concepts.
 {: .note}